 4. The Historical Centre

-Also in the Old Town central district, you will notice the half-timbered houses from the 15th century.
+In the Old Town central district, you will notice the half-timbered houses from the 15th century.
 Don’t miss Rue Verrerie, Rue des Forges, and the main artery through the city, the Rue de la Liberte.

 At the intersection of the Old Town, is the central Place du Bareuzai is one of the most touristic places in the city, with its central fountain representing a winemaker treading grapes.